viswa2/DevOps/aws-fundamentals/README.md

 ## Amazon DynamoDB ##

 Amazon DynamoDB is a key-value database service.
-It delivers single-digit millisecond performance at any scale. allows a database to have `schemaless and supports document data models.`
+It delivers single-digit millisecond performance at any scale. allows a database to have `schemaless and supports document data models.` With global tables, your globally distributed applications can access data locally in the selected regions `to get single-digit millisecond read and write performance.
+DynamoDB offers active-active cross-region support that is needed for the company`.

 `Serverless:`